The Cuckoo (song): Synopsis

 O, meeting is a pleasure and parting is a grief,An unconstant lover is worse than a thief,A thief can but rob you and take all you have,An unconstant lover will bring you to the grave.

 Often there is a cautionary moral:

 Come all pretty maidens wherever you be,Don't trust in young soldiers to any degree,They will kiss you and court you, poor girls to deceive,There's not one in twenty poor girls can believe.

 Or a more symbolic warning, here in a Mississippi version:

 Come all you fair maidens take warning of me,Don't place your affections on a sycamore tree,For the top it will wither, and the roots they will die,And if I'm forsaken, I know not for why.

 Bunclody

 An Irish song, this uses a similar tune and starts with verses extolling the beauty of Bunclody, a town in Co.
 Wexford.
 The third verse is the standard "Cuckoo is a pretty bird" and after an adapted floating verse:

-If I were a clerkAnd I could write a good handI would write to my true loveSo that she'd understandThat I am a young fellowWho is wounded in loveOnce I lived in BuncloudyBut now must remove.
+If I were a clerkAnd I could write a good handI would write to my true loveSo that she'd understandThat I am a young fellowWho is wounded in loveOnce I lived in Buncloudy [sic]But now must remove.

 The song ends in a sad verse about emigration.
-There is a fine recording of this song from Luke Kelly of The Dubliners.
+There is a recording of this song by Luke Kelly of The Dubliners.